fat-fuzzy/rocks/apps/doc/src/assets/usages/002+package-utilities.md

 ### Usage

 In order to adapt validation functions to a particular usage, you have to define the data structure using JSON Schema.
-Once this is setup, you can generate standalone code to validate the schema during runtime.
+Once this is setup, you can generate standalone code to validate data according to the schema during runtime.

 [TODO]